 This subcommittee, comprised of 15 industry, local government, nonprofit and citizen representatives, met throughout 2016 to discuss these matters and provide recommendations to the Metro Council for its consideration.
 Those recommendations are reflected in the proposed Metro code amendments and administrative rules which can be downloaded from the links below.
 Amendments to existing code language are illustrated in redlined versions.
 The proposed administrative rule language is entirely new.

-Comments received by the deadline of 5 p.m. on Friday, July 14, will be reviewed and responded to by Metro staff and included in the public comment record.
+A 60-day public comment period closed on July 14.
+Comments received are being reviewed and responded to by Metro staff and will be included in the public comment record.
 These comments will be presented to SWAAC at its meeting on Wednesday, Aug.
 9, for further review and discussion.
 The proposed code language and administrative rules may be updated based on public comments and guidance received from SWAAC before they are presented to the Metro Council for its consideration.
 There will be public testimony opportunities before the Metro Council in Fall 2017 before any code amendments are adopted.
 Administrative rules will be approved by, and implemented at the direction of, Metro’s chief operating officer.

 Solid Waste Alternatives Advisory Committee